James Donald Forbes McCann: Biography

+McCann is married and has four children, but has stated that he prefers to maintain the privacy of his family life.

+Career

+Comedy

-He is associated with the Adelaide Fringe Festival.
+McCann is associated with the Adelaide Fringe Festival.
 In 2018 he won three awards at the Adelaide Comedy Awards.
 His early shows at Adelaide fringe were titled Wolf Creek: The Musical, and The Sound of Nazis.

 In 2018 he performed a show titled McCann-dle in the Wind, at Adelaide Fringe and Sydney Comedy Festival.
 In 2020 he performed a show at Adelaide Fringe titled Devil's Advocate.
 In 2021 he performed the show Aussie and Proud at Adelaide Fringe, a one-hour set that riffed on Australiana.
 The show received a favourable review from a local freelance writer.

 In 2023 he opened for Mark Normand for some of the nights of Normand's Fanny Guy tour.

 In 2024 he appeared on multiple episodes of Kill Tony.

+On 2 September 2025, a comedy special titled 'BLACK ISRAELITE' was uploaded to his Youtube channel where it received more than 1.5 million views and 65 thousand likes.

+Podcast

+McCann uploaded the first episode of his podcast, 'The James Donald Forbes McCann Catamaran Plan', on 12 December 2021.
+The podcast remains ongoing.
+It has been recorded in-studio, and in various outdoor locations.
+His podcasts feature guests on an infrequent basis; some organised beforehand, and others as a spontaneous result of the podcast filming locations.

+Music

+On 19 December 2022, a video titled 'Full Christmas Special' was uploaded to James' Youtube channel, wherein he performed covers of popular Christmas carols, spoken word arrangements, and improvised entirely original music compositions.

+In 2024, McCann released an album titled 'Sometimes I Wish We Were a Catamaran' on Spotify.
+He has also released numerous singles.

+On 25 February 2026, a video titled 'organhour' was uploaded to James' Youtube channel.
+The video, which lasts for 1 hour and 49 seconds, features a bespectacled McCann performing a marathon of improvised music demonstration and sequencing.
+The instrument being played is a synthesiser organ with various beat and keytone modulation features, and what appears to be humble, yet respectable wood panelling.
+The organ is a Yamaha.